-Sector Guidelines – Steering KfW’s new financing activities in particularly greenhouse gas-intensive sectors according to the targets of the Paris Climate Agreement
+Sector Guidelines – Steering KfW’s new financing activities according to the targets of the Paris Climate Agreement

 Limiting global warming requires a profound transformation towards a climate-neutral society.
 This can only succeed if people stand behind the climate goals.
 This furthermore requires attractive funding and financing activities so clients and partners can purposefully invest in the structural opportunities of this transformation process.
 It is especially important to support the advancement of the transformation process in greenhouse-gas-intensive sectors that are facing particular challenges with regard to climate change and are therefore of essential importance to achieving the targets set in the Paris Climate Agreement.